 5. You're the Boss, But Not Necessarily the Best

-There are multiple aspects that make a business as successful as it can be.
-You have to consider marketing, sales, administration, and so on and so forth.
+Multiple aspects make a business as successful as it can be.
+You have to consider marketing, sales, administration, and so forth.
 This venture may be your brainchild but are you an expert in everything that will make it run smoothly?
 Chances are that there's someone else who's better than you when it comes to writing blogs, creating graphics, managing social media platforms, doing books and accounting, and other administrative tasks.

 6. You're Not Really Sure If It's the End of the Day Already